adamgreenough/wordpress-utilities/README.md

 2. Upload to your `/wp-content/plugins/` folder
 3. Activate from the Plugins page in your dashboard
 ## Plugins List
+### Disable Comments `adgr-disable-comments.php`
+This mini plugin will remove the Comments menu from the admin menu, admin bar and remove comment support on posts and pages.
+It will not delete existing comments.

 ## Contributing
 Got a plugin request or would like to improve an existing one?
 Pull requests and issues are encouraged.